- Prepare the Environment

-I will describe a setup with nginx as a web server.
+I will describe a setup with nginx as a web server on a Ubuntu environment.
 A web server cannot communicate directly with Flask, that’s why gunicorn will be used to act as a medium between the web server and the Flask application.
 Gunicorn is like application web server that will be running behind nginx, it is WSGI compatible.
 It can communicate with applications that support WSGI – Flask, Django.

 sudo apt-get update sudo apt-get install -y python python-pip nginx gunicorn